 What’s in it for you, you say?
 What if you could tap into an alternative energy source and slash down your electricity bills, all for free!

-Solar energy is among the popular choices with its clean and infinite energy source.
-Solar power systems and solar panels are appearing on the roofs of more and more houses these days as homeowners are increasingly looking for ways to save money and reduce their carbon footprint.
+Solar energy is among the most popular choices with its clean and infinite energy source.
+Solar power systems and solar panels are appearing on the roofs of more and more houses these days, as homeowners are increasingly looking for ways to save money and reduce their carbon footprint.

-How do Solar Panels work?
+How do solar panels work?

-Sunlight is composed of tiny packets of energy called photons that can be captured by photovoltaic solar panels and knock electrons off the atoms, producing an electric field.
-From these panels, conductors can be attached to let the electric field flow from a negative to a positive side, creating a current that produces electricity.
+Sunlight is composed of tiny packets of energy called photons.
+Photons can be captured by photovoltaic solar panels and knock electrons off the atoms, producing an electric field.
+From these panels, conductors can be attached to let the electric field flow from a negative to a positive side.
+That creates a current that produces electricity.

 Imagine that tiny, energy-producing process happening on your rooftop.
 Since sunlight is an infinite source, you can independently produce your own energy to power your home without tapping into the main energy grids.
 Think of the money you can save from that.

-If you’re in the United States, solar panels will be installed on a south-facing roof where they’ll get the most sunlight.
+If you’re in the United States, solar panels will be installed on a south-facing roof.
+That’s where they’ll get the most sunlight.
 Otherwise, you can install them on south-facing walls or lay out solar panels on a wide, empty yard, turning it into a mini solar farm.

 So, ready to go solar?
 That’s great!
 But to power an average American home, you need to shell out $20,000 to purchase solar panels and have them installed.
 That’s the “normal” way, at least.

-Bear in mind, however, that your electricity bills will not completely disappear because a solar system couldn’t cover an entire house’s energy needs.
+Bear in mind, however, that your electricity bills will not completely disappear.
+A solar system couldn’t cover an entire house’s energy needs.
 Grants and tax credits for using environment-friendly energy will not be granted to you.
 The solar company gets those benefits instead.

-Leasing the Solar Panels
+Leasing the solar panels

 If you’re keen on owning your own solar panels but don’t have enough money for the investment, you can consider leasing them instead.

 Tax incentives vary by state and many of them max out at $1,000.
-It’s not much but can, at least, help cover the costs of purchasing a solar power system if you eventually want to own one.
+It’s not much.
+But it can, at least, help cover the costs of purchasing a solar power system if you eventually want to own one.

-Investing in Solar Power
+Investing in solar power

 There are specific loans available to acquire solar energy systems, including home equity loans.
-It’s a lengthy and pricey investment but there are numerous benefits to generating your own electricity and not having to pay electric companies for generation rates.
+It’s a lengthy and pricey investment.
+But there are numerous benefits to generating your own electricity and not having to pay electric companies for generation rates.